Airbus sprints from behind in bid to upset Boeing order lead

 Airbus sources said pricing was driven by the size of the deals and denied making unusual concessions.

 By contrast, it has been a poor year for orders of Airbus wide-body jets.
-The planemaker has sold 46 so far this year and has been outsold more than three to one by Boeing, whose Dreamliner sales are at their highest since 2013.
+With 46 orders so far, Airbus has been outsold more than three to one by Boeing, whose Dreamliner sales are at their highest since 2013.

 Despite doubts over the future of the world’s largest airliner, the A380, Airbus still hopes to clinch an order for 36 from Dubai’s Emirates.
 Talks broke down at last month’s Dubai Airshow, but have since resumed, industry sources say.